 "Two XD (extreme dynamic) Linear Motors deliver quick, quiet, low-vibration autofocus while maintaining compact lens dimensions.
 Tenacious, reliable AF can smoothly track subjects while shooting high frame rate photos or movies."
 [Sony]

-Sony's FE lenses consistently focus accurately, the number one requirement of an AF system, so I'd be disappointed to learn otherwise for this lens.
+Sony's FE lenses, including this one, consistently focus accurately, the number one requirement of an AF system.

 This is an internally focusing lens.